 Organizations enter into partner and vendor agreements on a frequent basis.
 Such relationships, whether intended or not, act as implicit endorsements of our partners and vendors.
 Our customers, donors, and other constituents expect that our partners and vendors offer the same level of protection for data that our own organizations do.
 Additionally, these partners may have access to data that requires protection.
 For these reasons, it’s imperative to have a strong vendor or partner due diligence process that includes an evaluation of privacy and security practices.

 The privacy landscape in the US is undergoing rapid change.
 Legislation is being proposed and passed at an impressive click.
 Further, greater levels of public awareness of privacy practices means greater levels of scrutiny for organizations that collect or store personal information.
 Fortunately, there are some common tenets for privacy practices that can allow organizations to develop and implement proactive privacy programs to protect their vital information assets.
 For more information on privacy frameworks that can help you address forthcoming legislation, you can visit these resources:

 This guest post touches on a few steps you can take to keep your donors’ information safe.
 If you want to learn more about legislation like the CCPA, why donor data privacy is important, and how you keep your donors’ information safe, we can help!

-Register for our free webinar with Heather Mark!
+Watch our free webinar with Heather Mark!
 She oversees internal compliance and security at Sphere, and she has a knack for explaining data security best practices in simple, accessible terms.
 Her webinar will cover steps you can take to keep your information safe, how to build proactive privacy policies, and more!